How I Got Pregnant on My First Try with PCOS

 Secondly, this is what worked for me.
 Every woman, every body, everyone’s experience is going to be different.
 Different approaches work for different people, and so I hope these tips will help guide, inform and inspire you.
 But you must take what resonates with you, what works best for you and do that.

 There are no guarantees when it comes to fertility and I can’t make any promises that these steps will work for you.
 Health isn’t always that simple.
 But they can’t hurt, and they are proven to boost fertility, so…let’s get into it.
-Here’s How I Got Pregnant on My First Try with PCOS:
+Here’s how I got pregnant on my first rry with PCOS:

 - Get off hormonal birth control.
 Ok this one seems super obvious, I know.
 You can’t get pregnant while you’re on birth control… duh!
 But what I really mean here is to get off hormonal birth control long before you’re ready to get pregnant.
 I took my last “pill” in March of 2015 and it took over a year for my cycles to regulate, regular ovulation to occur and my body to be in a place where it was even possible to get pregnant.
-Not only can take some time for your body to regulate, but if you wait to get off the pill until you’re fully ready to have a baby, you’ll have less time available to heal your body than if you had discovered these issues earlier (when you weren’t masking what your hormones were doing with the Pill).
+Not only can it take some time for your body to regulate, but if you wait to get off the pill until you’re fully ready to have a baby, you’ll have less time available to heal your body than if you had discovered these issues earlier (when you weren’t masking what your hormones were doing with the Pill).
 It’s stressful enough working to heal your body without the added pressure of making of baby.
-Learn more about this here.
+Learn more about birth control side effects here, and listen to this podcast interview with Fertility Awareness Educator Lisa Hendrickson-Jack where we talk in depth about birth control.

 - Track your cycle.
 Once you’re off all hormonal contraception and you can see what your cycle is really doing, it’s time to start tracking.
 You’ll want to know how long your cycles are, if and when you’re ovulating and where your fertile window falls, and how regular your periods are in the first place.
-Here are my favorite tracking tools for boosting fertility.
+Here are my favorite tracking tools for boosting fertility, and read our guest post from fertility expert Dr. Cleo to learn all about your fertility window.

 - Confirm ovulation with test strips.
 While apps and thermometers and special tracking tools are immensely helpful when trying to get pregnant, the only way to be 100% sure that you’ve ovulating (and thus, that it’s a good time to try to conceive) is with ovulation urine test strips.
 Clearblue Advanced Digital Ovulation Tests were my favorite–it’s the only ovulation test that detects the rise in two fertility hormones before ovulation–estrogen and luteinizing hormone (LH)–with easy to understand digital smiley face results on the reader.
 With this information, you can try to conceive on your 4 most fertile days to maximize your chances of getting pregnant, naturally!
 Clearblue is the easiest ovulation test I’ve found to understand.